Digital39999/ts-prisma/README.md

 When using relationships in your Prisma schema, you may encounter circular references between models.
 To handle this, your reference from a child model to a parent model should be named per the parent model's name, with the first letter in lowercase, and similarly named id field.

-For example, in the schema below, the `Profile` model has a reference to the `User` model named `exampleUser`.
+For example, in the schema below, the `Profile` model has a reference to the `User` model named `exampleUser` with its id `exampleUserId`.

 This naming convention allows `ts-prisma` to generate the correct types for circular references.

 ```prisma
 model ExampleUser {